commercetools/commercetools-postman-collection/GettingStarted.md

 ## What are Postman Collections?

-Postman is a tool that helps to use the REST APIs quickly without any development work, You can convert from a variety of API formats into Postman Collections that you can import into the postman app.
+Postman is an API platform that helps you quickly use REST APIs without requiring any development work.
+Postman Collections are a group of saved API requests that you can import into the Postman app.

 ## commercetools API collections